SunannnSun/rosbag_to_mat/README.md

 # rosbag_to_mat
 Adapted my old/archived [my_matlab_rosbag](https://github.com/nbfigueroa/my_matlab_rosbag) code to work with the ROS Toolbox for MATLAB (v2019 and up).

-Data collection is as follows:
+## Data collection is as follows:
-1. Record demonstrations as time-series of geometry_msgs::PoseStamped (for position and orientation, WrenchStamped can be used for FT messages) messages in rosbags.
-A repo that provides useful code (for different robots) and launch files in ROS for easy data collection can be found [here](https://github.com/nbfigueroa/easy-kinesthetic-recording)
+1.  **Record Demonstrations as ROSbags:** Record demonstrations as time-series of geometry_msgs::PoseStamped (for position and orientation, WrenchStamped can be used for FT messages) messages in rosbags.
+A repo that provides useful code (for different robots) and launch files in ROS for easy data collection can be found in the [easy-kinesthetic-recording](https://github.com/nbfigueroa/easy-kinesthetic-recording) package.
-2. Extract desired messages and create trajectories of matlab structures (containing all pose information) stored in .mat.
-See examples below.
+2.  **Extract Trajectories from ROSbags to MATLAB:** Extract desired messages and create trajectories of matlab structures (containing all pose information) stored in .mat. **See examples below.**
-3.  **Segment Trajectories based on gripper state:** Segmentation point defined when gripper state has opened/closed -- useful for pick-and-place tasks!
+3.  **Segment Trajectories:** In this repo you will find the scripts to define segmentation points when gripper state has opened/closed -- this is only useful for pick-and-place tasks!
+For continuous tasks that are not defined by gripper changes a seperate segmentation algorithm must be used, such as the one being developed in [dsltl](https://github.com/yanweiw/dsltl) which is used for some of the tasks below.
 ---

 ## Examples